decaporg/decap-cms/website/content/docs/hugo.md

 brew install hugo
 ```

-To test that it's sucessfully installed, you can try this command, to get a list of Hugo's options:
+To test that it's successfully installed, you can try this command, to get a list of Hugo's options:

 ```bash
 hugo help